 If you believe the franchise model fits your business goals and personality, you can make money by choosing the right franchise and managing it (or having it managed) properly.

-For most, it is not a passive way to get wealthy.
+For most, it is not a passive way to improve their financial health or get wealthy.
 But many find it to be a worthwhile way to make money and be successful in business.